 What is an IEP?

-IEPs are used for children with all types of disabilities, and they are tailored to the severity of the disability.
+IEPs are given to eligible children enrolled in public schools.
+IEPs are used for children with all types of disabilities, and they are tailored to the severity of the disability (1).
 For some students, the IEP focuses on helping children through general education (also known as “mainstream”) classrooms, while others may focus on programs developed specifically for special needs students.
 If a student has multiple severe disabilities, the IEP may take a different approach and focus on key therapy needs and functional education outcomes rather than curriculum-based educational guidelines.
 Regardless, an IEP helps to ensure that a student is equitably educated in the least restrictive environment possible.

 What Factors Does an Individualized Education Program Consider?

 Individualized education programs take into account a number of factors in order to get a holistic and realistic view of a child’s potential.
-These include a child’s:
+These include a child’s (2):

 - For older children, goals for transitioning into adulthood